Saltworker/DJITelloPy_gamingController/README.md

-Lets you control your tello with a gamingcontroller supported by pygame
+Control your tello with a gaming controller using the repository 'DJITelloPy' and pygame.

 The following program lets you control your Tello-drone with any gaming controller that pygame supports.